HexHive/magma/README.md

   TIMEOUT=24h ./start.sh
 ```

-To run a set of campaigns against multiple targets, the Captain toolset includes
+To **build and run** a set of campaigns against multiple targets, the Captain
-a script to manage these campaigns:
+toolset includes a script to manage these campaigns:
 ```
 mkdir -p ./workdir
 cat > ./config.yaml << EOF